zeldin/iceGDROM/README.md

 Building is done by running GNU make.
 Running make at the top level will build everything, running it in a subdir will build that part.
-Note that building in fpga requires the avr stuff to be build first.
+Note that building in fpga requires the rv32 stuff to be built first.

-The file `avr/source/config.h` can be modified to adapt to the polarity of the CD signal on the chosen SD Card module, or to enable debug traces on the serial port of the FTDI chip.
+The file `rv32/source/config.h` can be modified to adapt to the polarity of the CD signal on the chosen SD Card module, or to enable debug traces on the serial port of the FTDI chip.